 The Independent Evaluation Section (IES) delivers products and services in line with its three strategic pillars of mandated work.

 Read more below on Evaluation Capacity Development at UNODC.
-Click further below for more information about National Evaluation Capacity Building and Evaluation and the SDGs.
+Click further below for more information about National Evaluation Capacity (NEC) and Evaluation and the SDGs.

 See also the 2-page Brief on Evaluation Capacity Development - Supporting Evaluation Capacity Building for UNODC and Member States.

-With multiple challenges to undertake evaluative activities due to COVID-19, IES has put its focus on supporting staff in strengthening capacity for planning, implementing and using evaluations.
+IES has since 2020 put its focus on strengthening the capacity of UNODC staff for planning, implementing and using evaluations.

 As a result, evaluation capacity at UNODC has been enhanced, as demonstrated by an increased number of on-the-job evaluation trainings tailored to the needs of the target audience.

-Finalized and useful evaluations have been ensured due to strengthened coordination and communication with project managers at HQ and in the field, with IES guiding in the evaluation process, using new technology and robust methodology.
-IES also held two webinars on "Planning and undertaking evaluations in UNODC during the COVID-19 crisis" to strengthen evaluation capacity at UNODC.
-Read more in IES Web Story: Evaluation in the Time of COVID-19.
+Moreover, finalized and useful evaluations have been ensured due to strengthened coordination and communication with project managers in Vienna and field offices, with IES guiding in the evaluation process, using new technology and robust methodology.

-Under pillar 1, IES also develops evaluation guidelines, templates and tools for evaluation management.
-All evaluations are further undertaken according to the Norms and Standards developed by UNEG.
-For more information, see UNEG and other UN Resources.
+IES develops evaluation guidelines, templates and tools for evaluation management.
+All evaluations are further undertaken according to the Norms and Standards developed by the United Nations Evaluation Group (UNEG).
+For more information, see IES' website UNEG and other UN Resources.

-Read also about the evaluation management and knowledge sharing tool, Unite Evaluations, which IES uses to manage 100% of UNODC evaluations.
+Read also about the innovative web-based tool, Unite Evaluations, which is used for all phases and processes of UNODC evaluations.